 Fifth, no prepaid card has overdraft fees.
 While one of the benefits of prepaid cards, it’s a benefit that they all share.

 Finally, all prepaid cards can be used like credit cards for purchases wherever the payment network (Visa, MasterCard, American Express, or Discover) is accepted.
 A transaction is processed as a debit when you enter your 4-digit PIN.
 All other transactions are processed as credit.

-Getting your lowest cost card is important, but you have to make sure your prepaid card meets your needs.
-After all, if you plan to pay your bills with your prepaid card, then getting an inexpensive card that doesn't offer bill pay just doesn't make sense.
-So before looking at fees, consider how you'll use the card and determine what's critical versus what's not.
+Getting your lowest cost card is important.
+You also have to make sure your prepaid card meets your needs.
+After all, if you plan to pay your bills with your prepaid card, then getting an inexpensive card that doesn’t offer bill pay just doesn’t make sense.
+So before looking at fees, consider how you’ll use the card and determine what’s critical versus what’s not.